Amelie-Schreiber/lora_models/README.md

 \phi(\Delta W_1^{(n)}, \Delta W_2^{(n)}, i, j) = \frac{||U_{\Delta W_1^{(n)}}^{(i)} {U_{\Delta W_2^{(n)}}^{(j)}}^T||_F^2}{\min(i, j)}
 $$

-then this should provide a representation of the models that effectively distills them into a single model.
+then this should provide a geometrically meaningful representation of the models that effectively distills them into a single model.
 However, since the Karcher means yield square orthonormal matrices, some additional deep learning procedure to obtain a model with the architecture of the original base model will be require.

 ## Why?